Dinosaur diplomacy: What you need to know about China’s ‘renewed emphasis’ on fossil research

 The bones were later identified to be that of a giant sauropod named the Gandititan Cavocaudatus, whose neck and tail were each believed to be longer than 5 metres.

-Earlier this month, Chinese paleontologists discovered two nearly complete dinosaur fossils in North China’s Inner Mongolia.
+Earlier this month, Chinese palaeontologists discovered two nearly complete dinosaur fossils in North China’s Inner Mongolia.

-The groundbreaking find, named the Yuanyanglong Bainian (which translates to lovebird dragon) represents a new group of oviraptorosaurian dinosaur, researchers said – bird-like dinosaurs known for their distinct short parrot-like skulls.
+The groundbreaking find, named the Yuanyanglong Bainian (which translates to lovebird dragon) represents a new group of oviraptorosaurian dinosaurs, researchers said – bird-like dinosaurs known for their distinct short parrot-like skulls.

 Fossils said to be of a “large aged dinosaur” were also discovered on a remote and uninhabited island in Hong Kong in October, with further studies being conducted to determine more details about the species.